XPY-US/ScriptBase/README.md

 ScriptBase is built to:

 - Help beginners learn Bruce scripting quickly
-- Provide ready‑to‑use examples for all supported devices
+- Provide ready‑to‑use examples for any supported device
 - Offer a clean starting point for custom apps
 - Keep scripts organized and easy to reuse
 - Support larger projects like **Traplixy Dungeon**, **Script Hub**, and more